 No official confirmation from the Lightning organization has yet been issued, but GM Steve Yzerman signed Bergeron on January 4, 2011 following a lengthy rehabilitation of injury suffered at the end of the 2009-10 season.
 After a month-long conditioning assignment in the AHL, Bergeron was recalled to the Lightning for the final six weeks of the season and the post-season.
 In 23 regular season games, Bergeron scored 2 goals and added 6 assist before tallying 2 goals and 3 points in 14 playoff games.

-TAMPA BAY â€“ The Tampa Bay Lightning have signed free agent center Dominic Moore to a two-year contract today, Vice President and General Manager Steve Yzerman announced.
+TAMPA BAY â€“ The Tampa Bay Lightning have signed restricted free agent defenseman Bruno Gervais (ZHUR-vay, BROO-noh) to a one-year, one-way contract today, vice president and general manager Steve Yzerman announced.

 Gervais, 6-1, 200 pounds, appeared in 53 games with the New York Islanders last season, recording six assists and averaging 15:40 in ice time per game.
 He has played in 331 career NHL games, all with the Islanders.
 During that time he amassed nine goals and 68 points with two power-play goals and two game-winners.
 Gervais also played in five playoff games while with the Islanders during the 2007 playoffs, recording a goal and two points.

 The Tampa Lightning have retained the rights to five pending restricted free agents by issuing qualifying offers to forwards Johan Harju, Ted Purcell, and Steven Stamkos, along with defenseman Scott Jackson and goaltender Riku Helenius.